As an Amazon Associate, I earn from qualifying purchases.

 - Clean the rim of the jar very well with a hot damp rag.

-- Using canning tongs, gently place the jars in the canner.
-Lock the lid.
+- Lock the lid.
 Soon, steam will start coming through the vent pipe.

 - Allow the steam to pass through for about 10 minutes.
 Then put the pressure regulator on top.

 - When the time is up, remove the canner from the burner and allow it to sit until you hear a distinctive “click” of the air vent dropping.
-Remove the pressure regulator and carefully remove the lid (Pro tip: use oven mitts to take the lid off because the steam is super hot).
+Remove the pressure regulator and carefully remove the lid of the canner (Pro tip: use oven mitts to take the lid off because the steam is super hot).

 - Let the jars sit for 5 minutes in the canner and then lift them out with canning tongs.
-Place on a thick clean towel undisturbed for 12 hours.

 Notes